beanbaguk/homebridge-smoke-alarm-netatmo/README.md

 # homebridge-smoke-alarm-netatmo

 A netatmo smoke alarm plugin for homebridge.
+(Based on a fork of the thermostat plug-in)

 To use this plugin, you need to register an application on the Netatmo developer platform